 When considering addiction and all the damaging effects it can have, for many people, alcohol does not even register on the scale, especially amid all the media coverage of the opioid crisis.
 But alcohol is one of the top public health issues in the United States, with roughly 1 in 8 Americans reported as having alcohol use disorder.

 Alcohol use disorder cannot be taken lightly.
 If you recognize the signs of AUD in either yourself or someone else, checking into alcohol rehab for detoxification and further addiction recovery treatment is imperative to prevent any more damage to not only yourself but the people around you as well.

 What is Alcohol Addiction?

 The specific medical diagnosis of an addiction to alcohol, or alcohol use disorder, is described as a chronic brain disease marked by compulsive use, a negative mental and emotional state when not using, and a lack of control over alcohol intake.
 So what can mark the transition from drinking alcohol to abusing it and eventually becoming dependent on alcohol to function to the point where it has become an alcohol use disorder?

 Admittedly though, some of these factors have been proven through research to have more of an impact than others.
 For example, if someone’s parent has an alcohol use disorder, then they are three to four times more likely to develop one themselves than they would be otherwise.

 Alcohol use among children, teens, and young adults also frequently plays a major factor in the development of an alcohol use disorder.
-People who begin drinking before the age of 15 are as much as six times more likely to become addicted to alcohol than those who wait until they are at least 21.
+People who begin drinking before age 15 are as much as six times more likely to become addicted to alcohol than those who wait until they are at least age 21.

 Mental health disorders can also be an impetus for both alcohol abuse and dependence, as people suffering from disorders such as anxiety or depression may use alcohol as a means of self-medication and coping.